 The New York housing market is crazy for amenities now.
-On-site gyms, 24-hour doormen, laundry, a pool, the list goes on.
+On-site gyms, 24-hour doorman, laundry, a pool, the list goes on.
 All of this can seem very enticing at first but don’t get carried away.
-Decide on what amenities are important and which you can’t do without.
+Decide on what amenities are essential and which, you can forgo.
 For empty nesters, this might be the extra convenience of doormen buildings where you can receive packages, dry-cleaning and so on.
-An outdoor space such as a balcony is also a much-requested feature.
+Outdoor space such as a balcony is also a much-requested feature.

 Decide on what neighborhood suits you

-If your moving to be close to family this might already be decided on.
+If your moving to be close to family, this may be, decided.
 Otherwise, take some time to learn about the different boroughs and neighborhoods.
 In general, older people tend to favor the Upper East and Upper West sides due to their relative tranquility.
-People are coming back to the city because they want to enjoy life, which makes the busy atmosphere of SoHo and downtime no good.
+People are coming back to the city because they want to enjoy life, which makes the busy atmosphere of SoHo and downtime not great.
 Of course, it depends on what your interests are.